EYW wants your food photos!

 EYW wants your food stories!

-What: Jewish-deli red meat, generally brisket or navel (a.k.a. the plate cut), that’s been cured in brine, well seasoned, smoked, and steamed, then sliced and served hot piled between two slices of rye.
+What: Jewish-deli red meat, generally beef brisket or navel (a.k.a. the plate cut), that’s been cured in brine, well seasoned with a spice rub, slow-smoked, and then steamed, before being sliced and served hot piled between two slices of rye.
 The addition of mustard gives a spicy tang to the moist beef.
-This is classic New York City on a plate.
+What began as an clever way for impoverished Eastern European Jewish immigrants (most likely from Romania, in this case; “pastrami” is derived from the Romanian pastramă) to preserve cheap cuts of meat in the late 19th century has turned into one of the city’s most iconic foods.
+This is classic New York on a plate.

 When: Mon-Wed, 8am-10:45pm; Thu, 8am-2:45am; Fri, 8am-all night; Sat, all day; Sun, till 10:45pm (restaurant remains open from Fri morning through Sun night)

-Alternatively: New-school deli Mile End (97a Hoyt St., map) in Boerum Hill, Brooklyn, does Jewish deli food in a Montreal (and often locavore) vein, which means in-house “smoked meat” (beef brisket) on rye with mustard—think of it as pastrami’s Canadian cousin.
+Alternatively: Pastrami Queen (1125 Lexington Ave., betw.
+E. 78th & 79th Sts., map) is a beloved uptown option, while in midtown, Sarge's Delicatessen (548 Third Ave., between E. 36th & 37th Sts., map) is a good bet.
+New-school deli Mile End (97a Hoyt St., map) in Boerum Hill, Brooklyn, does Jewish deli food in a Montreal (and often locavore) vein, which means in-house “smoked meat” (beef brisket) on rye with mustard—think of it as pastrami’s Canadian cousin.
 Or, for a totally different spin on Katz’s original, try the addictive, crispy pastrami egg roll at West Village dim sum specialists RedFarm (529 Hudson St., betw.
 W. 10th & Charles Sts., map), for which the meat is sourced from the venerable deli.